For seniors, independence and safety are both important

 With more than 1 in 4 seniors falling each year, simple fall prevention tips can make a big difference in your older adult’s safety and independence.

 We found a free checklist from the CDC that estimates your older adult’s risk of falling and what’s causing their fall risk.
-It also helps you discuss specific concerns about real-life situations with their doctor.
+It also provides information so you can discuss specific concerns about real-life situations with their doctor.

 The fall risk checklist alerts you to falls before they happen